leonardoce/4th/README.md

 How to compile
 ==============

-Under Linux use the shell script `compila.sh` and under Windows you can use `compila.bat`.
+Under Linux use the shell script `compile.sh` and under Windows you can use `compile.bat`.
+If you want to compile a 64 bit Forth you should use the `compile_64.bat` or `compile_64.sh` script.

 You will find a `forthconsole` executable which is a Forth REPL that you can use to develop in a interactive way.